awesto/django-shop/docs/reference/worker.rst

 Working off Asynchronous Jobs
 =============================

-A merchant implementation running **django-SHOP**, usually runs a few asynchronous jobs, such as cleaning stale entries, sending e-mail and building the search index.
-In Django, there are many ways to handle this, usually by integration `Celery into Django`_.
+A merchant implementation serving **django-SHOP**, usually runs a few asynchronous jobs, such as cleaning stale entries, sending e-mail and building the search index.
+In Django, there are many ways to handle this, usually by integrating `Celery into Django`_.
 However, a Celery setup is unnecessarily complicated and usually not required.
 Instead we can handle all of our asynchronous jobs using a short Python script, referred to as "The Worker" in the documentation.
 This stand-alone program runs in the same environment as our Django app.